fredenrg/FRED/README.md

 Massive thanks to the TurtleCoin developers and their great community.
 ### Installing

-We offer binary images of the latest releases here: http://latest.turtlecoin.lol
+Binary images of the latest releases here: https://github.com/fredenrg/FRED/releases

 If you would like to compile yourself, read on.